mimoduo/mimogear/docs/postcss/elements.md

 ##Buttons

 Buttons are styled all at once at first and then extended using simple class modifiers.
+Focus and hover states are also combined to ensure proper keyboard and mouse focus.
+Disabled styles are also provided to prevent any sort of confusion while interacting with a disabled button.

 ```css
 .button-hollow {}

 .button-condensed {}
 ```